How I Found a Perfect Domain Name for a New Brand

-The first domain I ever bought was Freakify.com, it’s a design blog which with other 30 blogs got acquired by a US Design press last year.
-Registering domain was the easy part believe me.
-As a beginner, who was going to buy a domain for the first time, I thought it would be complex but what I found complex was the part where I had to research the name.
+The first domain I ever bought was Freakify.com, a design blog that, with other 30 blogs, got acquired by a US Design press last year.
+Registering the domain was the easy part believe me.
+As a beginner, who was going to buy a domain for the first time, I thought it would be complex, but what I found complex was the part where I had to research the name.

 Later I found out that it wasn’t me alone.
-It happens to almost 80% to 90% of people who tend to buy a nice domain name.
+It happens to almost 80% to 90% of people who buy an excellent domain name.
 In my case, I spent 33 days until I hit upon this particular name.
-33 days is a long time for one to decide a simple domain name.
-One of these days while I was buying more domains, I thought I should think of ways to optimize this process.
+Thirty-three days is a long time for one to decide on a simple domain name.
+One of these days, while buying more domains, I thought I should think of ways to optimize this process.

-And there it was, the optimized workflow to find a perfect domain name for a new brand, right in front of me, after I had bought more than 50 domains.
-Two months ago, I was delivering this lecture over Freelancing or Startup, and a particular group of tech enthusiasts, approached me to find out my opinion on, how to find the perfect domain name for their startup.
+And there it was, the optimized workflow to find a perfect domain name for a new brand, right in front of me after buying more than 50 domains.
+Two months ago, I was delivering this lecture on Freelancing or Startup, and a particular group of tech enthusiasts approached me to find my opinion on finding the perfect domain name for their startup.
 What I explained to them is very much the topic of this post today.

 Selecting the best domain name for your blog or startup is quite a task.
-Let’s talk about selecting the best possible Domain Name through some tools which can very much automate the research process.
-Starting with the very basics.
+Let’s talk about choosing the best possible Domain Name through some tools which can very much automate the research process—starting with the very basics.

-When you buy hosting to host your WordPress or any website as we discussed yesterday, you only get the space which holds your website files, but for anyone to open your website, you need to buy a domain name.
-You can try different registrars like Godaddy, Dynadot, NameCheap to register a domain name for yourself.
+When you buy hosting to host your WordPress or any website, as we discussed yesterday, you only get the space that holds your website files, but for anyone to open your website, you need to buy a domain name.
+You can try different registrars like Godaddy, Dynadot, and NameCheap to register a domain name for yourself.

 TLD means Top Level Domain.
 E.g. .com, .net, .org are termed as most used TLDs.

-Let’s discuss some tips for selecting a nice, picky & creative domain name.
+Let’s discuss some tips for selecting a friendly, picky & creative domain name.
 Many beginners are not aware of how important a domain name can be.
 Keywords, branding, length, which TLD?
 These are the issues that need discussion.
-So, let’s get the discussion started.
+So, let’s get the conversation started.

-If you are planning to buy a domain name for some organization go for .org for sure.
-Working on some information related project then .info will be the best option.
-The .com domain, on the other hand, has some special importance.
+If you are planning to buy a domain name for some organization, go for .org.
+Working on some information-related project, then .info will be the best option.
+The .com domain, on the other hand, has some particular importance.

-- Some of the geeky visitors have a habit of pressing “Ctrl + Enter” after writing the domain name. e.g. if you write AhmadAwais in the address bar of your browser and then press Ctrl + Enter it will automatically add .com at the end & will open AhmadAwais.com
+Some geeky visitors have a habit of pressing “Ctrl + Enter” after writing the domain name. e.g., if you write AhmadAwais in the address bar of your browser and then press Ctrl + Enter, it will automatically add .com at the end & will open AhmadAwais.com

 Advice : Go for .com, it works in most of the cases & it ranks very well in the search engine.

-Keywords are very important when you think of hitting a particular Niche.
-A nice keyword with moderate competition might get you a tremendous amount of traffic.
-E.g. if you register a domain downloadgooglechrome.com then it will surely start ranking very well for such a common set of keywords if pursued in the right way.
+Keywords are essential when you think of hitting a particular Niche.
+An excellent keyword with moderate competition might get you tremendous traffic.
+E.g., if you register a domain downloadgooglechrome.com, it will surely start ranking very well for such a standard set of keywords if pursued correctly.

-My guess is one can get up to 500,000+ unique traffic in a month for such a domain name once it starts ranking.
-So, it seems pretty nice Yay Nay?
+I guess one can get up to 500,000+ unique traffic in a month for such a domain name once it starts ranking.
+So, it seems pretty nice Yay, Nay?
 But the issue is finding such domains is not easy.
 All such simple keywords are not available and are already registered.
-With SEO(Search Engine Optimization) perspective such domains can always rank better if one uses them in the right manner and not to spam.
+From SEO (Search Engine Optimization) perspective, such domains can consistently rank better if one properly uses them and not spam.

-Branding is very important think about Yahoo & Google do they look like keywords No. These are brand names, branding is an important aspect of a startup.
+Branding is critical to thinking about Yahoo & Google.
+Do they look like keywords?
+No?
+These are brand names; branding is an essential aspect of a startup.
 There is always a vacancy at the top.
 Why not be that much creative to engage your visitors?
-Being creative is a hard thing, it takes a lot of time, but uniqueness pays very well.
+Being creative is tricky; it takes a lot of time, but uniqueness pays very well.

 Advice: Either go for a good brandish name or register yourself a domain with some perfect keywords in it, which can help your business grow.